presnick/ProgramsInformationPeople/_sources/APIsWithOAuth/TwitterAPI.rst

     # Get these from the Twitter website, by going to
     # https://apps.twitter.com/ and creating an "app"
-    # Don't fill in a callback_url and put in a placeholder for the website
+    # Don't fill in a callback_url; instead, put in a placeholder for the website
     # Visit the Keys and Access Tokens tab for your app and grab the following two values

     client_key = None # what Twitter calls Consumer Key -- fill in a string here